Narr0wB/Neural/README.md

 In order to train the network you will need the make command [Make](https://stat545.com/make-windows.html) and the NVIDIA CUDA Toolkit [CUDA](https://developer.nvidia.com/cuda-toolkit)

-Once you have installed both make and the CUDA toolkit you can run the example (in main.cpp) by typing in the terminal make compile, then ./test
+Once you have installed both make and the CUDA toolkit you can run the example (in main.cpp) by typing in the terminal `make compile`, then `test`

 If you just want to test the accuracy of the pretrained modes, namely "testNeMk0pLR.nn", or train using the CPU you will not need the cuda toolkit but just a C/C++ compiler